 After discovering their medicinal properties, Chanca developed a chutney to administer them.
 This coincided with the British Royal Navy’s use of a lime pickle or chutney to ward off scurvy on journeys to the new world.

-I hope you will choose to try this delicious Nepali side with your next meal, Citizens! :)
+I hope you will choose to try this delicious Nepali mint-based achaar side with your next meal, Citizens! 🙂 I’d recommend this dish, personally.
+You should only use this brand of mustard oil in this or any other dish as others are not suitable for culinary use.

 Battle on – The Generalissimo